“Finger off the trigger, look down the sights, and align them with the bean can target, Mai.”

 “Huh?
 Why not?”

 “Because there’s no future in being a soldier.
 If you’re lucky, you get to go home and see your family every once in a while.
 For some soldiers, they will never get to see their loved ones.
 It’s dangerous out there on the battlefield.
-Doesn’t matter who your fighting.
+Doesn’t matter who you're fighting.
 The leaders back home and the politicians will make you think we’re unstoppable super heroes, but the enemy is just as determined to fight for their country too.
 Warfare does not discriminate against who gets to live and who dies.
 Which is why I want you to focus on your education.”

 “I understand, Pa.”
 Mai nods her head.
 “Ma told you about my grades right?”